-Consider purchasing qualified leads and follow through within a timely manner.
-This can provide your business with a steady stream of prospects who you would've likely never discovered.
+Consider purchasing qualified leads and follow through in a timely manner.
+This can provide your business with a steady stream of prospects whom you would've likely never discovered.

 Working Alone?
 Stay Connected

-The upfront investments you make in your business can result in a more successful insurance sales business, but working from home can be challenging even in the best of circumstances.
+The up-front investments you make can result in a more successful insurance sales business, but working from home can be challenging even in the best of circumstances.
 Don’t allow yourself to be isolated, even if you are working alone.
 Get involved in industry events, continue your education with seminars and conventions, and keep networking with other insurance professionals.